Gman-Superfly/Neuro_Symbolic_Homeostat/The_Neuro_Symbolic_Homeostat_Paper_V1.md

 - Small‑gain/passivity (Zames; Vidyasagar): loop‑gain constraints for stability in nonlinear feedback systems.
 - Operator‑splitting/ADMM (Boyd et al.): proximal and primal‑dual updates for composite objectives.

+Walk‑summability vs diagonal dominance.
+Following Malioutov et al., walk‑summability ensures convergence of GaBP and can be related to diagonal dominance and spectral‑radius conditions for Jacobi/GS.
+Our Small‑Gain projector can be viewed as enforcing a diagonal‑dominance‑like margin (via Gershgorin bounds), aligning these views.

 ---

 ## 11. Conclusion

-By unifying precision‑aware null‑space exploration (PSON), stability projection (Small‑Gain), and non‑local correction (Wormhole), the Homeostat delivers a fast, controllable, and observable “System‑2” layer for neuro‑symbolic systems.
-In Gaussian regions, message passing and preconditioned gradient descent collapse to the same sparse matrix iteration, reducing tuning to stability budgeting; in mixed regimes, proximal and ADMM updates preserve efficiency and guarantees.
-The resulting architecture is both special and fast: matrix‑math heavy inner loops, explicit safety mechanisms, and non‑local credit assignment—all in a modular, typed stack.
+By unifying precision‑aware null‑space exploration (PSON), stability projection (Small‑Gain), non‑local correction (Wormhole), and stiffness‑based per‑coordinate updates, the Homeostat delivers a fast, controllable, and observable “System‑2” layer for neuro‑symbolic systems.
+In Gaussian regions, message passing and precision‑scaled iterations (Jacobi/GS) collapse to the same sparse matrix update, reducing tuning to stability budgeting; in mixed regimes, proximal and ADMM updates preserve efficiency and guarantees.
+The resulting architecture is both special and fast: matrix‑math heavy inner loops, explicit stability mechanisms, and non‑local credit assignment—all in a modular, typed stack.

 ---